thunderbird/webext-docs/overlay/contacts.rst

 contacts
 ========

-The address books API, also including the :doc:`addressBooks` and :doc:`mailingLists` namespaces, first appeared in Thunderbird 64.
+The address books API, also including the :doc:`contacts` and :doc:`mailingLists` namespaces, first appeared in Thunderbird 64.
-The quickSearch function was added in Thunderbird 68.

 The `Address Books`__ sample extension uses this API.